-Kohn-Sham spin density functional theory1-4 is now the most widely-used method for electronic structure calculations in condensed matter physics and quantum chemistry, providing useful predictions for atoms, molecules, nanostructures, solids, and solid surfaces.
-This theory looks (and, more importantly, scales with system size5) like a mean-field theory with a selfconsistent effective one-electron Schrödinger equation for the Kohn-Sham orbitals, but includes in principle all correlation effects on the ground-state electron density and total energy.
-Useful extensions of the theory to thermal equilibrium at finite temperature and to excited or timedependent states have also been made.^{2,3} In principle, only the density functionals for exchange and correlation remain to be approximated.
+Kohn-Sham theory looks (and, more importantly, scales with system size11) like a mean-field theory with a selfconsistent effective one-electron Schrödinger equation for the Kohn-Sham orbitals, but includes, in principle, all correlation effects on the ground-state electron density and total energy.
+Useful extensions of the theory to thermal equilibrium at finite temperature and to excited or time-dependent states have also been made.^{2,3} In principle, only the density functionals for exchange and correlation remain to be approximated.
 The "due diligence" requirement of good science demands some understanding of what these approximations are and how they are constructed, not only from the developers but also from the users and even the opponents of density functional theory.

-We are writing this article for all of these potential readers to express our personal preferences and metaphysical principles for the construction and selection of density functional approximations.
-We will argue that the traditional nonempirical approach of construction by "constraint satisfaction"^{1,6-9} remains the most convincing, most universal, and most enduring one, making full use of the many known exact constraints on the density functional for the exchange-correlation energy.
-In this approach, the density functional approximations are assigned to various rungs of "Jacob's ladder",10 according to the number and kind of their local ingredients.
-The lowest rung is the local spin density approximation of Kohn and Sham,1 the second rung is the generalized gradient approximation, and so on.
+We are writing this paper for all of these potential readers to express our personal preferences and metaphysical principles for the construction and selection of density functional approximations.
+We will argue that the traditional nonempirical approach of construction by "constraint satisfaction"^{1,9,12-14} remains the most convincing, most universal, and most enduring one, making full use of the many known exact constraints on the density functional for the exchange-correlation energy.
+In this approach, the density functional approximations are assigned to various rungs of "Jacob's ladder,"15 according to the number and kind of their local ingredients.
+The lowest rung is the local spin-density approximation of Kohn and Sham,1 the second rung is the generalized gradient approximation, and so on.
 Higher rungs are increasingly more complex.
 The best nonempirical functional for a given rung is constructed to satisfy as many exact theoretical constraints as possible while providing satisfactory numerical predictions for real systems.
 Once a rung has been selected, there remains little choice about which constraints to satisfy (but greater freedom in how to satisfy them).
-Accuracy is expected to increase up the ladder as additional local ingredients enable the satisfactions of additional constraints.
+Accuracy is expected to increase up the ladder as additional local ingredients enable the satisfaction of additional constraints.